Travelling from Amsterdam to Paris, Brussels, Berlin

-- Thalys is a high-speed train that connects Amsterdam with Paris, Disneyland Paris, Brussels, Lille and Antwerp.
-Thalys trains run up to 10 times a day.
+- Eurostar is a high-speed train that connects Amsterdam with Paris, Disneyland Paris, Brussels, Lille and Antwerp.
+Trains run up to 10 times a day in each direction.
 The cheapest tickets are sold out early, so book in advance if possible.
 Train tickets are available for sale 3 months prior to the departure.
-To avoid extra service costs charged at the counter, book your train tickets online.
+To avoid extra service costs at the counter, book your train tickets online.

 From Amsterdam to Germany